-Social Media is a great way to disseminate information to your customers quickly.
-It can also be an effective way to communicate with employees.
-At the same time, there can be missteps and it is important to decide upfront on how you will handle such communication on the part of your employees.
+Social media is an effective tool for quickly sharing information with customers and communicating with employees.
+However, there can be missteps, and it is important to decide upfront how you will handle such communication on the part of your employees.

 Employees are online in multiple ways:

 - Blogs: Employees may create blogs to document what is going on in their lives and share their opinions.
 Since a significant amount of time is spent in the workplace, and people write about what they do, there is an increased potential for information about work to appear on blogs.
-For example, employees may disclose confidential business information, talk negatively of other employees or of the company and display an interest that is in conflict with your business policies.
+For example, employees may disclose confidential business information, talk negatively of other employees or the company, and display an interest that conflicts with your business policies.

-- Posting/Re-posting: Employees may also be interacting in a more casual manner than they would at work on Facebook, LinkedIn, Instagram or other online social sites.
-They may post or repost information that they would never think of sharing while at work.
+- Posting/Reposting: Employees may also be interacting more casually than they would at work on Facebook, LinkedIn, Instagram, or other online social sites.
+They may post or repost information they would never think to share while at work.

-- Liking/Loving (or another emoticon): Even if an employee doesn’t choose to post or re-post, they may indicate their support for an idea by giving it the digital thumbs up.
+- Liking/Loving (or another emoticon): Even if an employee does not choose to post or repost, they may indicate their support for an idea by giving it the digital thumbs up.

 - Comments: Employees may get into an online discussion in the comments sections of online articles.

-- Sharing pictures and images: Cartoons, pictures and other such communications are easy to repost but may include content that others find offensive.
+- Sharing pictures and images: Cartoons, pictures, and other such communications are easy to repost but may include content others find offensive.

-Many companies have the same potential concerns with employee communications at work, but work tends to be a place where employees remember to curb their first impulse to speak.
+Many companies have the same concerns with employee communications at work, but work tends to be a place where employees remember to curb their first impulse to speak.
 It also allows for less informal communication with a smaller audience.
-On the other hand, what employees say online can be seen by many others – co-workers and customers who they have “friended” or “followed” at a minimum.
+On the other hand, what employees say online can be seen by many others – coworkers and customers whom they have “friended” or “followed” at a minimum.
 If their posts are public, then anyone could see them.
-In addition, the posts are easy for co-workers or customers to screenshot, whereas verbal discussions may be harder to prove.
+In addition, the posts are easy for coworkers or customers to screenshot, whereas verbal discussions may be harder to prove.